Crime in South Africa: Vehicle hijackings

-South Africa has a high record of carjacking when compared with other industrialised countries.
+WITBANK has a high record of carjacking when compared with other places.
 Insurance company Hollard Insurance stated in 2007 that they would no longer insure Volkswagen Citi Golfs, as they were one of the country's most frequently carjacked vehicles.
 Certain high-risk areas are marked with road signs indicating a high incidence of carjackings within the locality.
 Smash-and-grab robbers or opportunist vagrants target slow-moving traffic in cities, cars at filling stations or motorists that have become stranded beside highways.
 More brazen robbers may resort to throwing rocks, petrol bombs or wet cement at vehicles to bring them to a standstill, or may drop rocks from overpasses.
 Various debris like spikes, concrete slabs, tyres or rocks are also placed on roadways, or a car may be tapped or bumped to induce the driver to leave the vehicle.
 So-called "blue light gangs" have been active in Gauteng since 2018, who employ vehicles fitted with blue lights and sirens, and wear police apparel to convince motorists or truckers to cooperate.

 Criminals also target freight trucks, courier vehicles and the lucrative goods that are transported in them.
 A blue light gang may induce a truck driver to stop, or criminals in unmarked vehicles may pull up along the truck to convince the driver that something is wrong with the tires or load.
 If the driver stops he is boxed in and abducted.
 1,202 cases of truck hijacking were reported to the SAPS in 2019/20.
 Bus drivers are often the targets of attacks, and some of these are ascribed to a campaign of violence by a taxi mafia.
 The attacks include about a dozen shootings a month, besides stonings and other acts of intimidation directed at bus drivers or their passengers.

 Preventive police operations on N1, N2, N7, R300, M9 and R102 highways are aimed at reducing crime on these roads, and Durban Metro Police has established a street crime unit that will attend to attacks on motorists in the city.

 Taxi violence

 South African taxi operators regularly engage in turf wars to control lucrative routes.
 A high number of murders of taxi owners or drivers have not resulted in either arrests or successful prosecutions, and this has been blamed on vested interests of police officials.
 In 2021 the SAPS assembled a dedicated detective team to investigate a surge in these crimes in the Western Cape.
+A private bus operator in the province has however won consecutive cases against the MEC, national police commissioners and the Department of Transport for their failures in protecting it from attacks following its rejection of extortion demands from the taxi mafia.